 Submission Preparation ChecklistAs part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-The data collected from registered and non-registered users of this site falls within the scope of the standard functioning of scholarly publishing.
+The data collected from registered and non-registered users of this journal falls within the scope of the standard functioning of peer-reviewed and non-peer reviewed academic or scholarly serial publications.
 It includes information that makes communication possible for the editorial process; it is used to inform readers about the authorship and editing of content; it enables collecting aggregated data on readership behaviors, as well as tracking geopolitical and social elements of scholarly communication.

-The Press’s editorial team and Atla staff use this data to guide their work in publishing and improving this publication.
-Data that will assist in developing the OMP publishing platform may be shared with its developer Public Knowledge Project in an anonymized and aggregated form, with appropriate exceptions such as article metrics.
-The data will not be sold by the Press, Atla, or PKP nor will it be used for purposes other than those stated here.
+This publication’s editorial team and Atla staff use this data to guide their work in publishing and improving this publication.
+Data that will assist in developing the OJS publishing platform may be shared with its developer Public Knowledge Project in an anonymized and aggregated form, with appropriate exceptions such as article metrics.
+The data will not be sold by this publication, Atla, or PKP nor will it be used for purposes other than those stated here.

 Those involved in editing, publishing and hosting this journal seek to be compliant with industry standards for data privacy, including the European Union’s General Data Protection Regulation (GDPR) provision for “data subject rights” that include (a) breach notification; (b) right of access; (c) the right to be forgotten; (d) data portability; and (e) privacy by design.